Tickets for Kunsthistorisches Museum Wien: Skip The Line

-- See the world's biggest collection of paintings by 16th century Dutch master Pieter Brueghel the Elder
+- See the world's biggest collection of paintings by 16th-century Dutch master Pieter Bruegel the Elder

 - Get up close to masterpieces by Caravaggio, Titian, Peter Paul Rubens and more

-If you're short on time, head straight for the Picture Gallery, with highlights such as Pieter Bruegel the Elder's Tower of Babel, Giuseppe Arcimboldo's Summer, and Raphael's Madonna of the Meadow.
+The Picture Gallery showcases stunning works such as Pieter Bruegel the Elder's Tower of Babel, Giuseppe Arcimboldo's Summer, Raphael's Madonna of the Meadow, and so many more.

 The building's twin, located directly across Maria-Theresien-Platz, is the Naturhistorisches Museum (Natural History Museum).
 It was opened at the same time as Kunsthistorisches Museum and is well worth a visit if you aren't all museumed out.